- Director, Program for LGBTQ Health

 - Program Manager

 Del Ray Zimmerman is our full-time LGBTQ Health Program Manager and is the main point of contact for most day-to-day issues.
-Del Ray will be managing many of the operations functions of the LGBTQ Health Program as well as helping administer our Trans Buddy program and train volunteers.
+Del Ray will be managing many of the operations functions of the LGBTQ Health Program, acting as the program's internal and external representative, and supervising our volunteers, interns and part-time/temporary workers.
 He comes to us with over 20 years of experience in non-profit management.
 Much of that experience has been gained with local Nashville LGBT-focused organizations including: Nashville Cares, GLSEN, and OutCentral Cultural Center.
 Del Ray received his B.S. in Communications from University of Tennessee Knoxville and is originally from Winchester, Tennessee.

 - Research Analyst